libretro/docs/docs/library/gearcoleco.md

 - **Allow Up+Down / Left+Right** [gearcoleco_up_down_allowed] (**Disabled**|Enabled)

-    Enabling this will allow pressing / quickly alternating / holding both left and right (or up and down in some games) directions at the same time.
+    Enabling this option allows pressing, quickly alternating, or holding both left and right (or up and down in some games) directions at the same time.

     This may cause movement based glitches to occur in certain games.